opcode81/sensAI/README-dev.md

    * `bumpversion major --commit`

    This will create a new "-alpha" version which can be pushed without a release ending up on PyPI.

+   If you want to release an alpha version, you may change the build number via `bumpversion build --commit`.

 3. Push this version to github
    `git push`